Arabic To English Alphabet Translation

 Q: Can I use Google Translate for Arabic to English translation?

 A: While Google Translate can provide a rough approximation, it's not reliable for accurate or nuanced translations.
-Its output often lacks precision and grammatical correctness.
-It's best used as a preliminary tool, followed by careful human review and editing.
+And its output often lacks precision and grammatical correctness.
+It's best used as a preliminary tool, followed by careful human review and editing Easy to understand, harder to ignore.
+Simple as that..

 Q: How much does professional Arabic to English translation cost?